Saint Library

 The Lost Case

-Loses his first major case through an overlooked document clause; while doing charitable work in a Naples hospital chapel shortly after, he hears an interior summons that ends his legal career for good and begins his priestly vocation.
+Loses a major case through an overlooked document clause; while doing charitable work among the poor of Naples shortly after, he hears an interior summons that ends his legal career and begins his priestly vocation.

 1726